Third Crossing - Gore Road & Highway 15

 Thank you for sharing your feedback.
 In terms of Point St. Mark Drive and Gore Rd a decision on that intersection has not been made yet.
 We will be reaching out to residents in the near future for their opinions on keeping the intersection permanently open or closed and other feedback as well.
 The project team will be reaching out in 2020.

-Would a cyclist still be allowed to cross the intersection together with the motor vehicles when their light is green?
+• Would a cyclist still be allowed to cross the intersection together with the motor vehicles when their light is green?
 I assume the lights for the motor vehicles will be on green much longer and when I feel confident it is safe, I might not like to wait (especially when I am on my exercise ride).

-Maarten Beek asked almost 4 years ago
+Maarten Beek asked over 4 years ago

 Hi Maarten,